Betts returns with HR, Dodgers pound Diamondbacks 13-0

 MARTE TIME

 Diamondbacks outfielder Ketel Marte made his first start since June 26 and picked up Arizona’s first hit with a line single to center in the first inning.
-Manager Torey Lovullo said Marte, who usually moves between the outfield and second base, will initially play mostly center field.
-Marte was sidelined with a hamstring injury.
+Lovullo said Marte, who usually moves between the outfield and second base, will initially play mostly center field.
+Marte was sidelined with a hamstring injury and is batting .367 in limited action this season.

 COVID STATUS